-Learn how to make this beautiful wooden outdoor plant stand for multiple plants with just a few simple steps.
+Make this beautiful DIY wooden outdoor plant stand for multiple plants with just a few simple steps.
+This easy DIY will be the perfect place to set many of your houseplants outside for the warm summer months.

 It all started with this cedar lattice we found at Lowes.
 This piece measured about 6 feet tall and cost about $20.
 I thought about buying two of them to create an even bigger/taller plant stand but decided to stick with one.